mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "This.
 This is not good," she said as she searched everywhere for the canoe we had arrived on.
 I saw the divot where it had been, with streaks of algae running down into the water.
 It was clear it had been stolen.

 "DAMMIT!" she said, pushing me aside and rushing out of the cove to search for it on the horizon.

-A strange but familiar voice spoke in the cove.
+She was long gone when a strange but familiar voice spoke in the cove.

-"I tried to stop him."
+"I tried to stop him," thi said.

-The shiver filled my bones, turning me around to find the source.
+A shiver filled my bones, turning me around to find the source.
 The blue light on my legs revealed the figure of a maman a few paces from me.
 In dark and tattered clothes.
 The same one we encountered when we arrived.

 "Tried to stop who?
 Who are you?"

-"You two are so rude, barging into my home twice like this and interrogating me like I'm some criminal."
+"Who's asking?"

 I made a heavy gulp.

-"I'm just scared is all.
-Who are you?"
+"I'm just scared is all."

 The maman didn't move, but I drew closer and knealt by hae side.